 The best electric shaver for most people

 I love this shaver: It’s lightweight, feels good in the hand, and catches hairs on the first pass with hardly any effort.
 It might be because of the blade’s “Lift and Cut Action,” which sounds like a gimmick, but apparently draws the hair up before slicing it off.
 It might also be the angles of the blades on the head, which protrude toward the center to follow the glide of your hand.
 Whatever the case, it’s the smoothest, most effortless shave I got of any of these shavers.
-If there’s anything negative I would say about it, it’s that it doesn’t hold the world’s longest charge.
+If there’s anything negative I would say about it, it’s that it doesn’t hold the world’s longest charge — I probably go about a month and a half of shaving every morning before the little indicator light comes on, which isn’t that often but not best in class, either.
 You also lock the shaver by holding the power button for three seconds, which could be slightly more intuitive than it is (a button would be nice!).
+There are more good than bad things going for it though: A clean and easy shave, a nice feel in the hand, an easy weight, and the ability to be cleaned with just a rinse under the sink.

 The best electric foil razor